ucldc/ingest_deploy/README.md

 ingest_deploy
 =============

-Ansible project for building and running ingest environment on AWS
+Ansible, packer and vagrant project for building and running ingest environment on AWS and locally.

 License